ctz/ctz.github.com/_posts/2015-05-28-audio-as-a-low-bandwidth-authentic-channel.md

 an authentic, low-bandwidth channel.
 And users can *intuitively understand that it does not provide confidentiality*!

-Here's why:

 ## Human intuition

-Humans, in general, have an excellent intuition when it comes to evaluating the secrecy and authenticity of audio: everyday conversation involves making judgements along these lines!
+Humans, in general, have an excellent intuition when it comes to evaluating the secrecy and authenticity of audio: everyday conversation involves making judgements along these lines.
 We also have a good ability to determine the source of most sounds in the audible range.

 You only need to watch someone trying to get a better Wifi signal to know that this kind of